 Glen and Susanna

 We live just next door with our young family – Harrison, born January 2018 and Holly, born March 2021 – so please do feel free to pop over and ask us any questions that you may have during your stay.
 We also have two wonderful dogs – Cooper (a Border Collie) and Yuki (an old German Wire-haired Pointer) and our neighbours’ lovely dog, Copper (a Springer Spaniel x Border Collie) also thinks that she’s part of our pack!
 Our dogs will be kept within in a fenced yard during your stay, unless you request otherwise.
 The dogs are never permitted within the Eco-Retreat, so allergies shouldn’t be of concern.

 We’re passionate about Fiordland, and love to get out and explore it whenever we get the chance.
-Having a young son means that we are enjoying a slightly slower pace of life these days, but we’re looking forward to being able to get out and do more hiking, mountain biking and skiing / snowboarding as a family.
+Having a young family means that we are enjoying a slightly slower pace of life these days, but we’re looking forward to being able to get out and do more hiking, mountain biking and skiing / snowboarding as a family.

 Our Passion for the Environment & Sustainable Living

 We both have a passion for the environment, and try to leave as little a footprint as possible.
 We designed Fiordland Eco-Retreat ourselves, using sustainability knowledge that we’ve gained over the years through work and study.
-See what makes it an ‘Eco-Retreat’ here.
+See what makes it an ‘Eco-Retreat’ by clicking by clicking here.

 I (Susanna) came to New Zealand from the UK in 2010, with a Masters degree in Sustainability & Environmental Consultancy from University of Leeds.
 While in the UK I worked for a ‘sustainable buildings’ company where, among other things, I studied to be a ‘Code for Sustainable Homes’ assessor (similar to Homestar in NZ).
 Since being in New Zealand, I have also studied towards a certificate in ‘Ecological Building and Design’, which focused on creating homes that are not just sustainable, but are also healthy for their occupants to live in.